top of page

 nsf logo2.jpg

-The Mechanical Engineering Technology & Manufacturing Engineering Technologies (MET²) is supported by the NSF ATE Program Grant, award number 1400610.
-Any opinions, findings, and conclusions or recommendations expressed are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
+The Mechanical Engineering Technology & Manufacturing Engineering Technologies (MET²) is supported by the National Center for Next Generation Manufacturing, award number 1400610.
+The National Center for Next Generation Manufacturing is funded by the National Science Foundation under DUE ATE # 2335016.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 bottom of page